IshtiaqueDev/Smart-Cash-App/README.md

 # 💰 Smart Cash App (Console-Based)

-A console-based smart cash management application developed as my first semester final project.
-This app allows users to manage their finances by tracking balance, sending money, and viewing transaction history.
+A console-based smart cash management application developed as my first semester final project.This app allows users to manage their finances by tracking balance, sending money, and viewing transaction history.

 ## 🚀 Features